itwasmattgregg/dungeon-tracker/README.md

 # build for production with minification
 npm run build

+# deploys rules and /dist to firebase hosting
+# you'll need to log in to firebase CLI first and have run npm run build
+firebase deploy

 # build for production and view the bundle analyzer report
 npm run build --report